 Doug has published numerous articles on issues of professional ethics, discipline and liability for various publications, including the State Bar Journal, North Carolina Lawyers Weekly, the Wake County Bar Flyer, Trial Briefs, the Washington Legal Foundation, among others.
 He also frequently lectures in continuing professional education seminars on such topics for various local, state and national organizations, including Lawyer’s Mutual Liability Insurance Company of North Carolina, the North Carolina Bar Foundation, the North Carolina Academy of Trial Lawyers, the Wake County Bar Association, the National Association of Bar Executives, the North Carolina Dental Society, and the American Association of Dental Boards.
 Doug is active in several organizations that advocate professionalism and civility among lawyers and in others that assist and support professionals suffering from mental health or substance abuse problems.

-Doug has been a leader in attorney, civic, charitable, educational, and religious organizations in the Triangle community.
+Doug has been a leader in attorney, civic, charitable, and educational organizations in the Triangle community.
 He is a Past-President of the 10th Judicial District Bar, the largest local bar organization in North Carolina with over 5,000 lawyer members in Raleigh and Wake County.
 He is a past Chair of the Wake County Bar Association Professionalism Committee, on which he has served for over 15 years.
-Doug also served as Chair of the Board of Trustees while his church approximately doubled its physical facilities with a $1.5 million expansion.
 He also served as President during the expansion of the Raleigh Vocational Center’s program into six additional counties, the identification of a potential new facility, and the changing of its name to Community Workforce Solutions.
 These changes have considerably increased the ability of this nonprofit organization to fulfill its mission of training and placing handicapped individuals in permanent, private employment.